siongui/pali/README.md

 My development environment is Ubuntu 13.04 with Python 2.7.
 If you are using Windows, <strong>i18nUtils.py</strong> cannot be run unless you install <em><a href="http://www.gnu.org/software/gettext/">GNU gettext tools</a></em>, which include <em>xgettext</em>, <em>msginit</em>, <em>msgmerge</em>, and <em>msgfmt</em>.
 However, I do not know how to install <em>GNU gettext tools</em> on Windows.

 The data files, including Pāḷi texts, translations, and dictionaries, are located at [data](https://github.com/siongui/data) repository.
-Some Python and JavaScript libraries are also in [data](https://github.com/siongui/data) repo.
+Some Python and JavaScript libraries are also in [data](https://github.com/siongui/data) repository.

 Please [install necessary tools for development](https://github.com/siongui/pali/blob/master/INSTALL.md) before setting up development environment.